-Road trips are all about the journey, but a great destination makes them even better.
+The best road trips often focus on the journey, but a great destination can add to the adventure.
 Need a suggestion?
 Let your route lead you to a Missouri State Park.

 A paved bicycle path circles a 100-acre lake at Watkins Mill State Park, near Excelsior Springs.
 Fishing and picnicking are popular activities here.
 The park is adjacent to the Watkins Woolen Mill State Historic Site, a National Historic Landmark.

-One of Missouri's largest and most rugged parks, Cuivre River State Park encompasses more than 6,000 acres.
-Located in the midst of a predominately agricultural landscape north of St. Louis, the park feels more like a slice of the Ozarks.
-Explore the terrain on more than 38 miles of hiking, backpacking and equestrian trails.
+One of Missouri’s largest parks, Cuivre River State Park encompasses more than 6,000 acres north of St. Louis.
+Surrounded by mostly agricultural land, the park’s rugged terrain feels more like a slice of the Ozarks.
+Explore more than 38 miles of hiking, backpacking and equestrian trails.

 Forest Lake is the centerpiece of Thousand Hills State Park near Kirksville.
-Try your hand at fishing or rent a boat, canoe or kayak at the marina, open weekends during the fall.
-The area's woody shores and broad savannas offer hiking and mountain biking.
-An interpretive shelter provides information about the park's petroglyphs – American Indian rock carvings from more than 1,500 years ago.
+Try your hand at fishing or rent a boat, canoe or kayak at the marina.
+The area’s wooded shoreline and broad savannas offer hiking and mountain biking.
+An interpretive shelter provides information about the park’s petroglyphs – American Indian rock carvings that date back 1,500 years.

 Take in panoramic views of swaying grasses and an ever-changing display of wildflowers at Prairie State Park.
 Tallgrass prairies once covered more than a third of Missouri, but today, less than 1% remains.
 Much of that land is preserved at this park, located south of Lamar.
 You just might spot the park’s resident bison herd.